MicrosoftDocs/visualstudio-docs/subscriptions/product-keys.md

 The daily key claim limit is 10 keys for all Visual Studio subscriptions, including those offered through MPN, BizSpark, MCT Software & Services, and MCT.
 Visual Studio Professional (MPN) has a daily key claim limit of seven keys.

+> [!NOTE]
-Note: Key claim limits are subject to change.
+> Key claim limits are subject to change.
 We'll update this article to reflect any changes in limits.

 If you've claimed the maximum number of keys available for your subscription within a 24-hour period, you'll see an error telling you that your limit has been reached.
 The limit resets every 24 hours, starting at 12:01 AM Pacific Time.